BenjaminPeter/eems/pipeline/README.md

                             and longitude, respectively.
       --ind-has-header      add this flag if the ind file (--ind) does have a header line.
+      --sd SD               File with individual based sd information.
+Should have a column named `sample` and columns named `sd.

     map options:
       These options control in what space the eems algorithm is run.
 There are